isaacHagoel/svelte-dnd-action/README.md

 ### Features
 - Awesome drag and drop with minimal fuss
 - Supports horizontal, vertical or any other type of container (it doesn't care much about the shape)
-- Supports nested dnd-zones (draggable containers with other draggable elements inside)
+- Supports nested dnd-zones (draggable containers with other draggable elements inside, think Trello)
 - Rich animations (can be opted out of)
 - Touch support
 - Define what can be dropped where (dnd-zones optionally have a "type")
 - Scroll dnd-zones and/or the window horizontally or vertically by placing the dragged element next to the edge
 - Supports advanced use-cases such as various flavours of copy-on-drag and custom drag handles (see examples below)
 - Performant and small footprint (no external dependencies, no fluff code)
+- Fully accessible (alpha) - keyboard support, aria attributes and assistive instructions for screen readers

 ### Installation
 **Pre-requisites**: svelte-3